-MPA students will have to undertake the Governance Study Project (GSP), a year-long team-based module.
-Consisting of a study trip at the end of the first semester, and a final conference at the end of the special term.
+MPA students will have to undertake the Governance Study Project (GSP), a team-based module consisting of a study trip and a final conference that spans through 2 semesters.
 The GSP connects the beginning to the end of the MPA degree programme, requiring students to apply the knowledge and skills learnt in each module.
 Through projects that are real public problems in the region, students will acquire skills related to analysis of complex managerial problems, basic research, and writing and other presentational modes.
 The GSP also aims for students to develop higher emotional intelligence, team building and a strong sense of cohort.

 Electives from the Public Management and Leadership Specialisation

 MPA students will have to take 2 modules from the Public Management and Leadership Specialisation area.